tulibraries/manifold/README.md

 bundle exec rake db:populate
 ```

-* Seed initial user from the command line
+* Seed initial user from the command line.
+Note that the email address should be a TUAccess email address.
+Aliased email addresses will not work.

 ```
 rails runner 'Account.create(email: "<YOURTUACCESSID>@temple.edu", admin: true, password: Devise.friendly_token[0,20]).save'